federicotdn/verb/README.md

   - **Fragment**: The last defined heading's URL fragment will be used.
 - **Headers:**: All headers will be merged.
 Values from higher level headings take priority.
 - **Body**: The last request body present in a heading will be used (if no heading defines a body, none will be used).

+If you try to send a request from the level 1 header, you'll get an error, as at that level there's no specified HTTP method.

 You can create hierarchies with any number of headings, with many levels of nesting.
 A good idea is to create a single `.org` file to describe, for example, a single HTTP API.
 This file will contain a level 1 heading defining some common attributes, such as the URL schema, host and root path, along with an `Authentication` header.
 The level 2 headings will specify different resources, and the level 3 headings will specify actions to run on those resources.
 For example (unrelated to `guide.org`):